paulscherrerinstitute/wica-http/EPICS.md

 | "egu"           |Engineering Units  |

 Additional Notes:
-  * the metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.
+  1. The metadata property fields are initialised using information returned from the underlying EPICS channel in response to a caget request for CTRL information.
-  * not all fields will automatically be provided when serializing this information as part of a wica stream.
-The server's Create Stream request provides control over what is actually delivered.
+  1. Not all fields will automatically be provided when serializing this information as part of a wica stream.
+The server's [Create Stream](README.md#create-a-wica-stream) request provides control over the payload of what is actually delivered.

 ## Wica Channel Value - mapping to EPICS database fields